salmanmd18/db_agent/README.md

    - Tire brands and services
    - Pricing and warranties
    - Appointment scheduling
-3. Use the microphone button for voice input (see Voice Input Requirements below)
+3. Use the microphone button for voice input (see requirements below)
+4. Toggle the new "Voice Reply" control in the chat widget to receive spoken replies (requires ElevenLabs API key)
-4. Type "schedule an appointment" to trigger the lead capture form
+5. Type "schedule an appointment" to trigger the lead capture form

 ### Voice Input Requirements